tvixen/diy-BMS-with-Arduino-Nano/README.md

 * Use good connection cables with low noise (twisted pairs)
 * The Master will monitoring and control the slaves on the bus.
 * The Slave will monitor itself, and discharge if the voltage is higer than 4.200 volts.
-* Every single slave will show the pack voltage and the module number.
+* Every single slave will show the pack voltage and the module number on the LED display.
 * Ensure each cell voltage is isolated from other cells and that ground voltage is isolated
 * Ensure communications between controller and node is isolated
 * Keep the coste to a minimum and use whatever theres in the drawer.